jackjohnjamison/jackjohnjamison/readme.md

 - Should the entity map use arrays and not objects at tile level?
 - Stop redrawing when objects are not in motion or the camera is not being panned.
 - Undo button
 - Create entity interface.
-Persistant entities on load.
 - Actually design a game
+- Maybe go back to a large scrolling canvas for performance reasons?
+Would that cause UI issues again?

 *** Referances ***
 https://www.npmjs.com/package/pathfinding